MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (2) In addition to, or instead of, establishing optional units by section, section equivalent or FSA farm number, optional units may be based on irrigated and non-irrigated acreage.
 To qualify as separate irrigated and non-irrigated optional units, the non-irrigated acreage may not continue into the irrigated acreage in the same rows or planting pattern.
 The irrigated acreage may not extend beyond the point at which the irrigation system can deliver the quantity of water needed to produce the yield on which the guarantee is based, except the corners of a field in which a center-pivot irrigation system is used may be considered as irrigated acreage if the corners of a field in which a center-pivot irrigation system is used do not qualify as a separate non-irrigated optional unit.
 In this case, production from both practices will be used to determine your approved yield; and

 (3) In addition to, or instead of, establishing optional units by section, section equivalent or FSA farm number, or irrigated and non-irrigated acreage, separate optional units may be established for acreage of the insured crop grown and insured under an organic farming practice.
-Certified organic, transitional and buffer zone acreages do not individually qualify as separate units.
-(See section 37 for additional provisions regarding acreage insured under an organic farming practice).
+Certified organic, transitional, and buffer zone acreages do not individually qualify as separate units.
+(See section 37 for additional provisions regarding acreage insured under an organic farming practice.)

 (d) Optional units are not available for crops insured under a Catastrophic Risk Protection Endorsement.